Skip to content

 4. MAASTERS BPA-Free Portable Eye Wash Station — Best bottle station with mirror for self-irrigation

-Dual bottles · BPA-free · Integrated mirror · ~$30
+Dual bottles · BPA-free · Integrated mirror · ~the listed price

 The best budget dual-bottle eyewash station with a usability edge is the MAASTERS BPA-Free Portable Eye Wash Station.
 Its differentiator is the integrated mirror: eye irrigation is usually a solo act in the first seconds, and aiming a squeeze bottle into your own eye is harder than it sounds with vision compromised.
 The mirror plus dual BPA-free bottles make this the strongest self-irrigation layout among the bottle stations.
-At around $30 it undercuts the PhysiciansCare station, which keeps our top slot on the strength of its 32-ounce sterile fill and kit-program refill ecosystem.
+At around the listed price it undercuts the PhysiciansCare station, which keeps our top slot on the strength of its 32-ounce sterile fill and kit-program refill ecosystem.
 Like every bottle station, the MAASTERS is a supplemental device — pair it with a gravity-fed or plumbed unit where your hazard assessment demands a full flush, and with safety glasses so it stays unused.

 → Read our full MAASTERS Portable Eye Wash Station review · Browse the Eyewash Stations & Eye Wash collection